3 Questions to Ask Your Insurance Company After a Car Accident

 - Uninsured/underinsured motorist coverage: $25,000 per person and $50,000 per accident.

-It is possible to reject uninsured and underinsured motorist coverage when you purchase a policy in Arizona; however, you would need to speak to an insurance agent or deny this type of coverage in writing.
+It is possible to reject uninsured or underinsured motorist coverage when you purchase a policy in Arizona; however, you would need to speak to an insurance agent or deny this type of coverage in writing.
 If you don’t remember specifically rejecting this coverage, you most likely have it on your policy.

 These are only the minimum required amounts of auto insurance in Arizona.
 Your policy may have higher coverage limits and additional types of insurance, such as collision or comprehensive coverage.
 If you only have the minimum required amounts, however, your policy will only cover someone else’s losses in an accident.
 Your insurance will only pay for your expenses after an at-fault accident if you have supplemental coverage.
 Otherwise, you will need to seek coverage from an at-fault driver.